Congress Must Pass a Clean Budget With No Harmful Riders

 It’s bad enough that Republican lawmakers are proposing deep and painful funding cuts to the agencies that protect our health and safety, our workplaces and wallets, as well as our environment and our economy.
 But they’re also threatening to attach hundreds of harmful policy riders to the budget that would weaken, repeal or block essential public protections.
 The inclusion of poison pill riders risks a costly and disruptive government shutdown when funding expires on Dec.
 8.

-More than 190 organizations have joined together to form the Clean Budget Coalition.
+Nearly 200 organizations have joined together to form the Clean Budget Coalition.
 We’re calling on Congress and the White House to pass a clean budget with no harmful riders, one that funds our communities and protects our families.
 Follow the Clean Budget Coalition on Twitter @regsrock.

 Clean Budget News & Resources (FY 2018)